kirilboyko/laughing-fiesta/yappage/privacy-policy.md

 ## Why the bot collects this data:

 This data is collected to provide and maintain bot functionality, moderation and logging (for your servers) and to enhance user experience.
-This data is retaained for as long as needed (barring User Requested Removal)
+Data is retained for as long as necessary to fulfill these purposes, unless a user requests its removal.

+We collect and process data based on legitimate interests, to ensure that this bot functions correctly and works for the users.
+We do not share this data with third parties.

+## Data Protection
+We take reasonable security mesaures in order to protect your data from unauthorised intrusion, disclosure or destruction.

 ## User rights: